Do I need all of the prerequisite/foundation courses in order to apply to the program?

 January 1 of each year.

-Should I still apply if my GPA is not the strongest part of my application?
+Should I still apply if my GRE scores and GPA are not the strongest part of my application?

 Yes!
-The Admissions Committee reviews applications holistically, so your GPA is one of many factors that will impact your admissions decision.
-The Graduate Application Guide contains more information on specific GPA targets.
+The Admissions Committee reviews applications holistically, so your GRE score and the GPA requirement are one of many factors that will impact your admissions decision.
+The Graduate Application Guide contains more information on specific GRE and GPA targets.

 What part of the application is the most important?
 What does the Admissions Committee consider the most important?